 Matthew Collecott is also Group Operations and Finance Director of ENIC having joined the group in 1998.
 He is a Fellow of the Institute of Chartered Accountants and worked for Price Waterhouse in Europe and Africa before joining ENIC, overseeing investments across the sports, entertainment and media group, specifically with Slavia Prague, AEK Athens and Vicenza Calcio.
 He is also Executive Director of a number of private property ventures.
 He is also a Trustee of the Tottenham Hotspur Foundation and a Director of the Tottenham UTC.

 Sir Keith Mills was born and educated in the UK.
 He founded Air Miles International Group BV (AMIG) in 1988 to develop the AIR MILES programme and was formerly Chairman of Loyalty Management Group Ltd (LMG) the company which owns and manages the Nectar programme in the UK and licenses Air Miles programmes internationally.
 In September 2003 Sir Keith was appointed International President and CEO of London 2012, the company that was established to bid for the 2012 Olympic Games.
 Sir Keith led the team and along with Lord Coe was responsible for developing the bid strategy and persuading the 115 IOC members that London should be granted the rights to host the Olympic and Paralympic Games in 2012.
 On 6 July 2005, in Singapore, London beat off competition from New York, Paris, Madrid and Moscow to win the 2012 Olympic and Paralympic Games.
 Having established the London 2012 organisation which planned and organised the Games (LOCOG), Sir Keith was Deputy Chairman alongside Lord Coe.
 In 2005 Sir Keith received a number of awards including: Master Entrepreneur of the Year, Chief Executive of the Year and the Sports Industry Businessman of the Year.
-In addition, Sir Keith owns two yacht racing teams: TEAMORIGIN, which was established to compete as Britain’s entry in the America’s Cup, and AT Racing, which competes in ocean races with Hugo Boss sponsorship.
-Sir Keith chairs two charitable sport for development Sported Foundation.
+Sir Keith chairs the charitable sport for development Sported Foundation.
 He is also Chairman of the Organising Committee for the 2014 Invictus Games and a Trustee of the Royal Academy.
 Sir Keith was appointed Deputy Lieutenant of Kent in September 2008.